 - Bouillon cube - I use Better Than Bouillon, roasted vegetable paste.

 Disclosure: This post may contain affiliate links to products and foods I use in my kitchen.
-This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
+These links mean that at no additional cost, I earn a commission if you click through and make a purchase, which helps support the costs of running this website.
 To view my entire storefront of recommended kitchen tools and equipment, check out my shop on Amazon.

 🔪 Recommended Equipment